terminusdb/terminusdb/docs/CONTRIBUTING.md

 ## Testing

-Before submitting a change, please run `make ; ./terminusdb test` to make sure that all tests pass.
+Before submitting a change, please run both plunit and integration tests (see end) to make sure all tests pass.
 Failure should result in a big fail message, and success with a final `true`.
-API tests will require that the admin password is `root` or that the environment variable `TERMINUS_ADMIN_PASSWD` is set prior to invocation of `terminusdb`.
+API tests will require that the admin password is `root` or that the environment variable
+`TERMINUS_ADMIN_PASSWD` is set prior to invocation of `terminusdb`.
 It is preferred that the integration tests are run with the test server script `./tests/terminusdb-test-server.sh start`.
 Starting the server